 Australia recognise that they had a significant challenge.
-Until last year, 70% of the world’s electronic waste was accept by China, including obsolete devices, mobile phones, scanners, TVs, microwaves, smoke detectors, and other electronic equipment and parts.
+Until last year, 70% of the world’s E-Waste Sydney was accept by China, including obsolete devices, mobile phones, scanners, TVs, microwaves, smoke detectors, and other electronic equipment and parts.

-Europe and North America start exporting some of it to Southeast Asia after China stop allowing this e-waste out of respect for its climate.
+Europe and North America start exporting some of it to Southeast Asia after China stop allowing this E-Waste Sydney out of respect for its climate.
 But now Vietnam and Thailand, whose ports have been flood, are also curbing import e-waste.